-Income tax expense - Kronos recognized income tax expense of \$8.4 million in the first quarter of 2020 compared to income tax expense of \$12.8 million in the first quarter of 2019.
+Income tax expense - Kronos recognized income tax expense of \$5.1 million in the second quarter of 2020 compared to income tax expense of \$11.4 million in the second quarter of 2019.
+Kronos recognized income tax expense of \$13.5 million in the first six months of 2020 compared to income tax expense of \$24.2 million in the first six months of 2019.
 The difference is primarily due to lower earnings in 2020.
 Kronos' earnings are subject to income tax in various U.S. and non-U.S. jurisdictions, and the income tax rates applicable to the pre-tax earnings (losses) of its non-U.S. operations are generally higher than the income tax rates applicable to its U.S. operations.
 Kronos generally expects its overall effective tax rate to be higher than the U.S. federal statutory tax rate of 21% primarily because of its sizeable non-U.S. operations.